ccarteronline/encore-ui/CONTRIBUTING.md

     * [Functional/Midway Tests updated](./guides/testing.md#midway-tests)
     * [CSS Best Practices (this document needs an update)](./guides/css-styleguide.md)
     * Component Documentation Updated (i.e. the `README.md` for the component)
-    * Encore Style Guide updated if applicable
+    * EncoreUI Style Guide updated if applicable
 * **Step 4**: Comment from submitter with their verification of Checklist
 * **Step 5**: Requested Feedback:
     * Keep an eye out for Labels added by reviewers (ex.
 "On Hold", "Needs Design", etc.)